adambard/learnxinyminutes-docs/swift.html.markdown

 released to the word at 2014 WWDC.
 Like Objective-C, it uses ARC, but also brings a lot more of modern language features to the table.

+*This page is work in work in progress!
+You can contribute yourself on github*

 ```swift